I have one of the following:

 How can I pay for university?

-How much does it cost to go to university?
+How much does it cost to study at university?

 The main costs of university include tuition fees and living costs (such as accommodation, transport, food, etc.).
-With any of the types of status listed above you will likely pay tuition fees at an ‘international/overseas’ rate, unless you meet the long residence category criteria for ‘home’ fee status (see above).
-This cost may vary depending on the university and course chosen.
-Living costs vary similarly each year, depending on where you study, whether you need to pay for accommodation, and other factors.
+If you have been granted any of the above types of status and have been ‘ordinarily’ resident in the UK for 3 years you will likely pay tuition fees at 'home' rate, with a cost of up to £9,250 per academic year.
+This cost may vary depending on the university and course chosen as some fees are slightly lower.
+Living costs may vary, depending on where you study, whether you need to pay for accommodation, and other factors.
+On average you may need to budget for £1,000 per month (minimum) to cover your living costs.

 On average you may need to budget for £1,000 per month (minimum) to cover your living costs.
 For more help with working out your budget, please visit this resource.